Skip to main content

 Problem: Authentication fails with an invalid_grant error from Apple.

-Cause: Apple's authorization codes are single-use and expire after approximately 10 minutes.
+Cause: Apple's authorization codes are single-use and expire after five minutes.
 This error occurs when:

 • The authorization code was already exchanged (e.g. the request was retried after a network failure).